Mzaydan/git_assignment/README.md

 # Git Assignment - Mzaydan
 a.
 What is an issue?
+ANSWER: An issue in software development is like a to-do list item or a problem report in a shared notebook.
+It's a note that describes something that needs attention—like a bug to fix, a new feature to add, or a task to complete.

 b.
 What is a pull request?
 ANSWER: Pull request is a request to compare (and merge if suitable) the changes to the new forked repository.